dsmun-conf/website/committees/rs.md

 All delegates are welcome to contact us for any help.

 Best of luck and hope to see you soon in Chandbagh!

-Karanvir Singh Mann,
+Karanvir Singh Mann
-Chairman,
+Chairman
-Rajya Sabha, 2019
+Rajya Sabha

 ## Agenda